wardz/FocusFrame/README.md

 # FocusFrame
-Provides focus targeting & frame support for vanilla World of Warcraft.
+Provides focus targeting & frame support for **original** vanilla World of Warcraft.
 (1.12.1, English client)

 >If you have never used focus before, it's basically a secondary target system that keeps track of a second unit other than the currently targeted unit.
 Once a focus is set, you can use macros to cast spells on the focus without having to lose your current target.